ralfbiedert/cheats.rs/content/_index.md

 🔘 Install native toolchain (required to _link_, depends on target).

-Get from target vendor (Google, Apple, ...), might not be available on all hosts (e.g., no iOS toolchain on Windows).
+Get from target vendor (Google, Apple, &hellip;), might not be available on all hosts (e.g., no iOS toolchain on Windows).

 **Some toolchains require additional build steps** (e.g., Android's `make-standalone-toolchain.sh`).